vsillan/game-server-programming-course/assignments/assignment_3.md

 # Assignment 3

-The purpose of the following exercises is to get you familiar with writing API-endpoints using a layered architecture.
+The purpose of the following exercises is to get you familiar with writing API-routes using a layered architecture.
 Layered architecture means that we divide the responsibilities related to handling the requests between different classes.
 In our application architecture we have two layers: a controller and a repository.

 After the exercises we have implemented CRUD (Create, Read, Update, Delete) operations for the Players API.